 The entry-level router you use at home might handle residential needs, but it’s going to fall far short of what you need for a business.
 When you first start, such a router might be adequate, but it’s going to become overloaded once you add more team members or start using high-end appliances.
 Using an off-the-shelf router can result in unexplained slowness or connection failure.
 Instead, you need a router developed for business-grade use.

 Relying on One Access Point

 Even a small business is going to need more than one access point to the internet.
 Why?
 Because of the vast number of devices that network is probably going to need to handle.
 Maybe you only have a few employees, but they’ll often want to hook up their work device, personal device, smartphone, and tablet.
 Having so many wireless devices using only one access point is going to create bottlenecks, radically reducing productivity in the process.
+Carrying out proper network mapping can help you outline your network and every device connected to it.
 Setting up the wi-fi in a way that ensures speed and connectivity even with multiple devices should be the goal.
 With help from professionals who provide it solutions for businesses, figure out the bottlenecks and ensure that your network remains stable & secure.

 Placing Routers Poorly

 You might think that proper Wi-Fi installation skills revolve solely around knowing the latest hardware and software.
 That’s certainly important, but you’d be surprised how much of a difference the physical location of a Wi-Fi access point makes to your connection speed.
 Larger metallic fixtures, concrete beams, or even line of sight barriers can interfere with the signal.
 Even smaller business offices tend to contain quite a few obstructions, and most people don’t understand how to work around them.